lucafluri/FHNW-pct/README.md

 # About

-This is a collection of C programs, which I created for the FHNW-module 'pct - programming contest training'.
+This is a collection of C++ programs, which I created for the FHNW-module 'pct - programming contest training'.

 # Build